jmd-dk/concept/README.md

 By using `installer` it is expected that the license terms for the use of Anaconda, Open MPI, FFTW and HDF5 are agreed upon.
 Copies of these licenses are included with the installation.

+#### Building and running the code
+The code can be run in either compiled or pure Python mode.
+For easy building and running of the code in both modes, the `run` script should be used.
+Execute

+    ./run --help

+to learn how to use it.